Warning: Spoilers ahead for The Perfect Couple

 There’s Benji and Amelia, the not-so-soon-to-be husband and wife.
 Merritt could be a threat to the already fractious relationship Amelia has with Greer, who thinks she’s a golddigger.

-Best man Shooter (Ishaan Khattar) is also high on the police’s list, as there seems to be something fishy going on between him and Greer.
+Best man Shooter (Ishaan Khattar) is also high on the detectives' list, as there seems to be something fishy going on between him and Greer.
 The fact he also tries to do a runner off the island immediately doesn’t help.

-And finally, the youngest teenage brother Will (Sam Nivola) is in a burgeoning relationship with the chief of police’s daughter, and, after discovering his dad’s affair with Merritt the night before the wedding, has a drunken breakdown.
+And finally, the youngest brother, teenage Will (Sam Nivola), is in a burgeoning relationship with the chief of police’s daughter, and, after discovering his dad’s affair with Merritt the night before the wedding, has a drunken breakdown.

 So who did it?